adambennis/rds-orc-dev/README.md

 ## Planning
-After the above tags and variable values have been changed, you can run <strong>terraformer plan</strong> to see what Terraform intends to create.
+After the above tags and variable values have been changed, you can run <strong>terraform plan</strong> to see what Terraform intends to create.

 ```
 terraform  -var-file=./test/dev1/terraform.tfvars plan